ApexCaptain/cdktf-injector/markdown/necessity.md

 In [cdktf], every resource is a class instance.
 Thoese are pretty straight forward.
 Constructing resources using `new` keyword, passing id string and its config, you can build real world infrastructure.

-However unlike `hcl`, it is a sequencial language.
+However unlike `hcl`, it is a sequential language.
 You cannot create instance refering to another one that is not defined yet.

 <img src="https://github.com/ApexCaptain/cdktf-injector/blob/main/assets/cdktf-err.png?raw=true" width="80%">